DaveMDS/python-efl/doc/elementary/genlist.rst

 entries while still being fast and low on memory usage.
 At the same time it was also made to be able to do tree structures.
 But the price to pay is more complexity when it comes to usage.
-If all you want is a simple list with icons and a single text, use the normal :py:class:`~efl.elementary.list.List` object.
+If all you want is a simple list (not much items) with icons and a single text, use the normal :class:`List` object.

 Genlist has a fairly large API, mostly because it's relatively complex, trying to be both expansive, powerful and efficient.
 First we will begin